 Our favorite part of the park is the Volunteer Park Conservatory which offers free admission to guests on the First Thursday and First Saturday Every Month.
 This conservatory has a large variety of plants and climate-controlled buildings to house the various plants.

 Seattle Art Museum’s Olympic Sculpture Park

-The award winning Olympic Sculpture Park is the largest green space in downtown Seattle.
+The Olympic Sculpture Park overlooks the Puget Sound and features large-scale outdoor artwork and some lovely water views.
+The award winning Sculpture Park is the largest green space in downtown Seattle making it one of the best free things to do in Seattle outdoors.
 If you are feeling a little crowded from all the downtown sites this is a great space to take in the natural beauty of the Northwest.

 The self-guided walk takes you through towering pieces of art as you wind your way down to the waterfront.

 Enjoy Golden Gardens and a Beach Bonfire

 Another popular park is Golden Gardens in Ballard, an 87-acre area with views of the Olympic Mountains and one of the Northwest’s most beautiful beaches.

 People flock to this park to enjoy the sun, sand, and stunning views.
 We love strolling the trails and the short loop on the northern end before ending our evening with a bonfire in a designated fire pit on the beach.

 If you do anticipate a bonfire in your future make sure to get there early because they are very popular and the pits go fast!
 People in the city love taking advantage of free things to do in Seattle especially the bonfires at Golden Gardens!

 Sail For Free at The Center for Wooden Boats In South Lake Union